NASA-SW-VnV/fret/fret-electron/docs/_media/installingFRET/installationInstructions.md

 * For the installation of FRET on Windows see our [Windows installation guide](installation_windows.md).

-* If you run into installation issues, check our [Troubleshooting](Troubleshooting.md) section.
+* If you run into installation issues, check the [Troubleshooting](Troubleshooting.md) section.

+* FRET developers, check the [Developer's guide](../developersGuide/installingAndRunningFRET.md).

 ### Notes